 Every department has a Director of Undergraduate Studies, who can either answer your questions or direct you to another person in your department for the assistance you need.
 In large departments, there is often a very knowledgeable student services assistant who can provide useful information.
 See the listing of the Directors in departments within the College of Arts and Sciences.
 For other undergraduate programs, consult the department website to find the appropriate contact.

-The Annual Celebration of Undergraduate Research Symposium (CUR) is hosted each April in the Frank Porter Graham Student Union.
-The event includes poster and platform presentations showcasing undergraduate research conducted by Carolina students.
+The Annual Celebration of Undergraduate Research Symposium (CUR) is hosted each year at the end of Spring semester.
+The event includes poster presentations showcasing undergraduate research conducted by Carolina students.
 The event is free and open to the public.
 Abstracts must be submitted by mid-March.

 The OUR also collaborates with others to enable students from all North Carolina schools to present their work in the State of North Carolina Undergraduate Research and Creativity Symposium held in mid-November.
 In odd years when the NC General Assembly is in session in April, students from all UNC system schools are invited to present their results in a poster session for their own legislators.
 This Research in the Capital symposium was initiated by the OUR.
 The OUR also offers Undergraduate Travel Awards to enable undergraduates to present their work at professional meetings.

 The Carolina Research Scholar Program (CRSP) is a program that provides a framework for undergraduate research at UNC-Chapel Hill.
-Requirements include the completion of one multidisciplinary course, two research-intensive courses, and a presentation of research.
+Requirements include the completion of one Introduction to research course, research, professional development through attendance at research workshops and presentation of your research.
 The program is open to all undergraduates.
 Successful completion of the program culminates in transcript designation as a “Carolina Research Scholar.”

-Additionally, there are many publishing opportunities at Carolina and beyond.
+Additionally, there are many opportunities to publish and present your research at Carolina and beyond.
 Check out the peer-reviewed research journals accepting undergraduate research submissions.
 You can search by major or department.